 As an ambassador, we were required to participate in local events to raise awareness for the organization.
 At one of these, I had to introduce myself and what I did at 4H.
 I remember making a joke about switching to showing horses after showing chickens for a year.
 Because anyone who’s been in the chicken barn for more than a few moments knows how bad it smells.
 That got a pretty good laugh from the crowd.

-In high school I joined the Forensics club.
-No, not the cool club that investigates long-dead bodies.
-This Forensics club gave monolog speeches and acted out scenes without looking at or touching each other.
+In high school, I joined the Forensics club.
+No, not the club that investigates long-dead bodies.
+This Forensics club gave monologue speeches and acted out scenes without looking at or touching each other.
 The only props we could use were our stools.
-Our club was good enough to make it to finals at Mackinaw Island, MI.
-Unfortunately, my scene didn’t place.
-I was happy enough to be on the island, surrounded by horses drawn carriages and fudge.
+Our club was good enough to make it to the finals at Mackinaw Island, MI.

 It was a long time before I took on any more speaking roles.
 Of course, I had to give presentations in college and at work.
 Those aren’t the same as standing in front of a large audience with the goal to inform, persuade, and humor them into liking you and what you’re talking about.